rdmpage/citation-matching/README.md

 Tools to match short citations to cited works, such as those that occur in taxonomic databases and publications (“microcitations”).
 Typically these citations are to one or more pages in a work, not the complete work itself.
 For work on parsing full citations of works (such as appear in the reference list at the end of a paper) see, for example [rdmpage/citation-parsing](https://github.com/rdmpage/citation-parsing).

+Microcitations are equivalent to what the legal profession terms  “pinpoint citation” or “pinches” (see [What are pincites, pinpoints, or jump legal references?](https://rasmussen.libanswers.com/faq/283203)).

 The goals of this work are:
 - parse short citations into structured data
 - match short citations to the complete work (e.g., a paper with a DOI)